 Orange County Slip and Fall Lawyer

-When you’re left with a traumatic injury due to someone else’s negligence—such as allowing a dangerous condition to exist like an abrupt change in flooring, an unstable surface, or a liquid spill—it’s natural to need help with the physical, emotional, and financial problems that result.
-An experienced Orange County personal injury attorney can help you assess the circumstances of your injury and may be able to recover damages that help pay for your medical expenses, time off work, and other associated costs.
-Call one of the knowledgeable Orange County slip and fall attorney at Aitken * Aitken * Cohn for a free consultation.
-We are Orange County’s trusted firm for premises liability and slip and fall injuries.
+When you suffer a traumatic injury due to someone else’s negligence—such as a hazardous condition like a sudden change in flooring, an unstable surface, or a liquid spill—it’s understandable to need support with the resulting physical, emotional, and financial challenges.
+An experienced Orange County personal injury attorney can evaluate the specifics of your case and potentially secure damages to cover your medical expenses, lost wages, and other related costs.
+Contact one of the skilled slip and fall attorneys at Aitken * Aitken * Cohn for a free consultation.
+We are a trusted firm in Orange County for handling premises liability and slip and fall cases.

-We see the sad impact of slip and fall accidents every day.
-These types of injuries impact not just the victim but entire families: those who witness the incident and those who must live with and assist hurt and debilitated loved ones for extended periods of time.
-We understand that each case is unique We can put our more than 40 years of expertise towards finding a solution for you, whether that’s getting a fair settlement or, if necessary, going to trial.
-Though it’s not possible to guarantee the outcome of each case, we have a track record of success with slip and fall cases, including:
+We witness the profound impact of slip and fall accidents daily.
+These injuries affect not only the victims but also their families, including those who witness the incident and those who must support and care for injured loved ones over extended periods.
+Recognizing that each case is unique, we leverage our more than 40 years of experience to seek the best outcome for you, whether through securing a fair settlement or, if necessary, taking your case to trial.
+While we cannot guarantee the outcome of every case, our proven track record of success in slip and fall cases includes:

-Sometimes called “premises liability” cases, a slip and fall injury happens when an individual slips, slides, falls, or trips and is hurt on someone else’s property.
-This type of personal injury claim is usually made when the property owner or manager did not take steps to remedy or clearly mark a potentially dangerous area.
+Often referred to as “premises liability” cases, slip and fall injuries occur when someone slips, trips, or falls and is injured on another person’s property.
+These personal injury claims typically arise when the property owner or manager fails to address or clearly mark a hazardous condition.

-We’ve seen cases ranging from an Italian tourist who tripped over a metal bracket attached to a tree on the Hollywood Walk of Fame and broke his leg, to a woman who fell over a raised portion of sidewalk in the city of Orange and hurt her wrist.
-Home to numerous tourist attractions and amusement parks, the Southern California region has been the site of many slip and fall claims that have been successfully litigated or settled in favor of the victim.
+Our cases have varied widely, from an Italian tourist who broke his leg after tripping over a metal bracket on the Hollywood Walk of Fame, to a woman who injured her wrist from falling over a raised section of sidewalk in the city of Orange.
+With its many tourist attractions and amusement parks, Southern California has seen numerous slip and fall claims, many of which have been successfully resolved through litigation or settlement in favor of the victim.

 Examples of injuries you may have sustained in a slip and fall accident include:

-A slip and fall accident can result in several injuries that require medical attention.
-If you are involved in a potential premises liability claim, it’s vital to seek medical help, even if you feel like your injuries are minor.
+A slip and fall accident can lead to various injuries that require medical attention.
+If you are considering a premises liability claim, it’s crucial to seek medical care, even if you believe your injuries are minor.

-Who Can Be at Fault in a Slip and Fall Accident?
+Determining Liability in a Slip and Fall Accident

 A property owner is responsible for managing his or her property and avoiding conditions that could cause injury to another person.
 Any person or entity (like a city government) who owns property or is responsible for maintaining property can be held liable for a slip and fall injury.
 In addition to property owners, business owners, managers, and even regular employees who have been tasked with performing maintenance or putting up warnings and failed to do so, may be held liable for slip and fall incidents.